Mateusz-Dera/ROCm-AI-Installer/README.md

 # ROCm-AI-Installer
-A script that automatically installs all the required stuff to run selected AI interfaces on AMD Radeon 7900XTX.
+A script that automatically installs all the required stuff to run selected AI apps on AMD Radeon 7900XTX.
 It should also work on 7900XT cards.
 For other cards, change HSA_OVERRIDE_GFX_VERSION and GFX at the beginning of the script (Not tested).